Mephistopheles9631/SolanaMEVJito/README.md

 - `./src/bot.ts` - entrypoint for the bot
 - `./src/clients/` - clients for rpc, block engine and geyser
 - `./src/markets/` - logic for getting all the pools and calculating routes on them

+## Developer

+This project is developed by Mehisto Pheles, a content creator and web3 enthusiast with a focus on decentralized finance (DeFi) and blockchain technologies.
+The goal of this bot is to leverage advanced trading strategies to optimize and profit from market inefficiencies within the Solana ecosystem.

+---